 How much does social media automation cost?

-A social media marketing agency can help you further manage your social media presence — not just automate your posts and reports.
+A social media marketing agency can help you further manage your social media presence — not just automate social media posts and reports.

-What are the best social media automation tools?
+What are the best social media marketing automation tools?

 - Buffer: Buffer allows you to manage Facebook, Twitter, Instagram, Pinterest, and LinkedIn accounts.
 Platform features include a publishing queue, a reply feature to boost engagement, results monitoring, and the ability to add team members to your account.

-- Sprout Social: Sprout Social supports accounts on Facebook, Twitter, Instagram, and LinkedIn and provides similar features to Buffer.
-It provides an analytics platform to dig into campaign performance, a social inbox, social media monitoring, and more.
+- Sprout Social: Sprout Social supports accounts on Facebook, Twitter, Instagram, and LinkedIn.
+It provides similar features to Buffer.
+It also features an analytics platform to dig into campaign performance, a social inbox, social media monitoring, and more.

 - Hootsuite: Hootsuite allows you to manage accounts on Facebook, Twitter, Instagram, LinkedIn, YouTube, and WordPress.
 Its features include bulk content uploads, content curation, analytics, and team management.